NeptuneHub/k3s-supreme-waffle/cert-manager/README.md

 There is an issue in the renewal of certificate in traefik.
 Cert-Manager automatically create a new Ingress for the renewal in the same namespace of the ingress that use the certificate.
 This ingress is called acme-something and use the deprectated annotation to set the ingress class to traefik, intestat the spec.ingressClassName.

-The solutions is find the acme ingress automatically created and add this annotations:
+The solutions is to add in your ingress
 ```
 annotations:
     cert-manager.io/cluster-issuer: my-issuer